Be Healthy with Knowing the Benefits of Saffron

-Spices are dietary constituents consumed daily by most of the world’s population to enhance the flavor, aroma or the taste of the food.
+Spices are dietary constituents consumed daily by most of the world population to enhance the flavor, aroma or the taste of food.
 Saffron is indeed one of the most famous and valuable among them.
 It is commonly used for flavoring and coloring foods in different parts of the world.
-But the important thing is, the benefits of saffron are not limited to their cooking-based uses, they also are very helpful for our health and immune system.
+But the important thing is, benefits of saffron are not limited by their cooking-based uses, they also be very helpful to our health and defense system.

-If you are willing to know more about the benefits of Saffron, continue this article with Saffron Express team.
+If you are interested to know more about the benefits of Saffron for well-being, continue this article with Saffron Express team.

 Treating Sexual Dysfunction

-Benefits of saffron, as well as other spices, have always enjoyed a reputation for working as an aphrodisiac in Egyptian, Greek, Roman and other civilizations.
+Benefits of saffron, as well as other spices, have always enjoyed a reputation as an aphrodisiac in different Egyptian, Greek, Roman and other civilizations.
 Traditionally, Muslims, Phoenicians and Chinese use saffron as a sexual stimulant.
-It appears that saffron can, without any risks, effectively combat certain fluoxetine-induced sexual disorders in women such as lack of excitement and lubrication or increased pain.
+The aphrodisiac activities of the aqueous extract of stigmas of C. sativus and its constituents, safranal, and crocin, were evaluated.
+It appears that saffron can, without risk, effectively combat certain fluoxetine-induced sexual disorders in women such as excitement, lubrication, or pain.
 Benefits of saffron have shown a positive effect on sexual function with an increase in the number and duration of erections in patients with erectile dysfunction–even after treatment for only 10 days.

-Cancer is a leading cause of death worldwide.
-Epidemiological evidence indicates that there is a correlation between a rich diet in antioxidants and a lower incidence of illness and mortality.
-Among the natural remedies, Saffron and its ingredients (especially its carotenoids) have antitumor and anticarcinogenic activities while not exerting any cytotoxic effect on healthy cells.
-A wide variety of natural substances have been identified as having the ability to induce apoptosis in various tumor cells.
-Among the many biological properties reported with Saffron, those anti-carcinogens are of great interest and are extensively studied by experiments both in vitro and in vivo.
-Saffron pretreatment for five consecutive days prior to the administration of anti-tumor drugs, including cisplatin, significantly inhibited anti-tumor drug induced cellular DNA damage is also considered as one of the benefits of Saffron.
+Cancer is the leading cause of death worldwide.
+Epidemiological evidence indicates that there is a correlation between a diet rich in antioxidants and a lower incidence of morbidity and mortality.
+Among the natural remedies, saffron and its ingredients (especially its carotenoids) have anti-tumor and anti-carcinogenic activities while not exerting any cytotoxic effect on healthy cells.
+A wide variety of natural substances has been identified as having the ability to induce apoptosis in various tumor cells.
+Among the many biological properties reported with saffron, those anti-carcinogens are of great interest and are extensively studied by experiments both in vitro and in vivo.
+Abdullayev et al. found that naturally occurring saffron extract—in combination with two synthetic compounds—sodium selenite or sodium arsenite, may have a synergistic effect with saffron and may, therefore, have an important role in cancer chemo prevention.
+Likewise, Botsoglou demonstrated that the inhibitory effects of saffron against different malignant cells was dose dependent as well.
+Saffron pretreatment for five consecutive days prior to the administration of anti-tumor drugs, including cisplatin, significantly inhibited anti-tumor drug induced cellular DNA damage is also considered as one of the benefits of saffron.

 Antispasmodic and Digestive Tonic